New architectures for reliable inference and predictions in high-dimensional multimodal health and biomedicine data

 Neural Information Processing Systems (NeurIPS) 2024

-New computational methods to quantify and mitigate inequities in health and medicine
+New computational methods for specific applications in health and medicine

 Haoran Zhang, Harvineet Singh, Marzyeh Ghassemi, and Shalmali Joshi